 - The average cost of a malware attack on a company is S$3.3 million (Accenture)

-Many SMEs underestimated the importance of security protection and neglected allocating enough resources/ setting up cybersecurity best practices when the cyber incidents occurred.
+Many SMEs underestimated the importance of security protection and neglected to allocate enough resources/ setting up cybersecurity best practices when cyber incidents occurred.

 Here are the most common solutions for business security issues that you should be attentive about:

 Most software updates are delayed or ignored because users do not see the need to upgrade.
 Although most software providers have continuously improved their ERP systems for better features and security enhancement, 66% of companies are not running on the most current version of their ERP system.
 Without the required updates, ERP system servers and browsers may not receive the maximum protection for their system, which makes their system susceptible to hackers.